collective/awesome-plone/README.md

 * [collective.sentry](https://github.com/collective/collective.sentry) - Sentry integration to aggregate errors and help finding their causes.
 * [dm.historical](https://pypi.org/project/dm.historical) - Access any historical state of your database.
 Can be useful to find out what happened to objects in the past and to restore accidentally deleted or modified objects.
 * [haufe.requestmonitoring](https://github.com/collective/haufe.requestmonitoring) - Detailed request logging functionality on top of the publication events.
 Useful to find out what takes longer than it should.
-* [Cloudbrine](https://bluedynamics.github.io/zodb-pgjsonb/ecosystem.html) - A set of add-ons that replace the ZODB and the catalog with PostgreSQL and stores objects as queryable JSONB.
+* [Cloudbrine](https://bluedynamics.github.io/zodb-pgjsonb/ecosystem.html) - A set of add-ons that replace the ZODB and the catalog with PostgreSQL and stores objects as queryable JSONB and can delegate image scaling to Thumbor.

 ## Finding more add-ons